SansGuidon/bookmarks/README.md

 * [RexEgg](http://www.rexegg.com/regex-best-trick.html) - (2014) The Greatest Regex Trick Ever
 * [RegEx Hub](https://projects.lukehaas.me/regexhub/) - Useful Regex Patterns
 * [Regular Expression Library](http://regexlib.com/) - Search for RegEx patterns
+* [Tyler Hakes](https://www.7pace.com/blog/how-to-measure-developer-productivity) - (2018) How to Measure Developer Productivity
+> It’s easy to accomplish 100 small tasks to make yourself look more productive.
+But in many cases, it’s the one, big, ugly project that takes the most time and is holding us (and the rest of the team) back from moving forward.
+> Measuring productivity can be difficult.
+But using the wrong metrics makes it impossible.

 ## Programmer humor
 * [CommitStrip](http://www.commitstrip.com/en) - daily life of developers